-For Architectural Surface Finish (Multi-color), the color shall be provided by a multi-colored stain application emulating the full color range of the simulated stone referenced above, including subtle color variations, mineral oxidation and staining.
-The desired finish color effect shall be achieved through the application of a base coat and then either applying one color over another or intermixing several colors of stain.
+For Architectural Surface Finish (Multi-color), the color shall be provided by a colored stain application emulating the dominant color (base color) of the natural limestone found in the Minnesota River Valley.
+The desired finish color effect shall be achieved through the application of a base coat and then applying an accent color to highlight the voids, blemishes, and imperfections in the simulated stone surface.
 Highlight coloration shall be by hand staining or other suitable antiquing methods.
-A minimum of five stain colors will be required.
+An application of the two stain colors mentioned above shall be required.